Hucking and North Downs

 Take path into wood opposite and

-almost immediately take a path on right and climb
+soon take a path on right to climb steadily through wood

-field to point were line of pylons crosses hedge.
+cross diagonally to point where line of pylons crosses

 Turn right along lane then,

 immediately opposite driveway to Swanton Court, go over